ChimfwembeMLF/nestjs-n8n/README.md

 ## Swagger/OpenAPI Documentation

 This package includes full Swagger/OpenAPI support with pre-configured DTOs and decorators.
-See [SWAGGER_SETUP.md](./SWAGGER_SETUP.md) for detailed setup instructions.
+You can automatically add n8n API endpoints to your Swagger documentation.

+### Automatic Swagger Integration

+To automatically add n8n endpoints to your Swagger docs, enable the controller when configuring the module:

 ### Quick Swagger Setup